m0smith/malabar-mode/README.md

         (require 'cedet)
         (semantic-load-enable-minimum-features) ;; or enable more if you wish (require 'malabar-mode)
         (setq malabar-groovy-lib-dir "/path/to/malabar/lib")
         (add-to-list 'auto-mode-alist '("\\.java\\'" . malabar-mode))

+   Alternatively, using Emacs 23.2 and the embedded CEDET:

+        ;; Or enable more if you wish
+        (setq semantic-default-submodes '(global-semantic-idle-scheduler-mode
+                                          global-semanticdb-minor-mode
+                                          global-semantic-idle-summary-mode
+                                          global-semantic-mru-bookmark-mode))
+        (semantic-mode 1)
+        (require 'malabar-mode)
+        (setq malabar-groovy-lib-dir "/path/to/malabar/lib")
+        (add-to-list 'auto-mode-alist '("\\.java\\'" . malabar-mode))